-We are strategic counselors to social innovators.
-We connect the best advice, guidance, and tools on the planet with the best ideas and efforts to change it.
+We’re on a mission to connect the best advice, guidance, and tools in the world with the most ambitious ideas and efforts to change it.

 Scott M. Curran

-Scott serves as general and strategic counsel to the social sector, helping nonprofits and for-profit social enterprises grow their organizations and programs to scale.
+Scott serves as general and strategic counsel to the social sector, helping nonprofits, businesses, and law firms scale social impact.

-Building on his 10 years of service to the Clinton Foundation, he now counsels leaders of nonprofits, social enterprises, and law firms in developing social impact strategies, growing organizational capacity, and creating projects, programs, and partnerships that achieve measurable results.
+Scott counsels nonprofits, social enterprises, and law firms in developing social impact strategies, growing organizational capacity, and creating projects, programs, and partnerships that achieve measurable results.

 Prior to starting Beyond Advisers, Scott served as General Counsel for the Clinton Foundation.
-During a decade of service to the Clinton Foundation, Scott established, grew, and led the legal team that supported a global operating charity with over 2,000 staff and volunteers working in 36 countries on more than a dozen initiatives.
+During more than 10 years of service to the foundation, Scott established, grew, and led the legal team that supported one of the most impactful – and scrutinized – global operating charities in history with over 2,000 staff and volunteers working in 36 countries on more than a dozen initiatives.
 Scott led the team of in-house professionals and outside firms that created the organizational and operational structures that supported the Clinton Foundation's board, enterprise systems, and program teams during their most intense period of growth.

 In supporting the program work of the Clinton Foundation's initiatives, Scott counseled dynamic leaders and teams in developing partnerships designed to spur social and economic change around the world.
 These partnerships spanned the areas of global health, climate change, international development, commercial agriculture, supply chain innovation, childhood obesity, small business mentoring, post-disaster relief, globally-focused conferences, and museum and special event operations.